cjoanna7/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# thsi is a list of important items
+1. dancing
+2. eating
+3. hiking